PT, DPT, PCS

 Department of Physical Therapy

 Dr. Jessica Graning joined the Department of Physical Therapy in spring 2011 as Academic Coordinator of Clinical Education and assistant professor in pediatrics and professional practice.
-Prior to this appointment, she worked as a pediatric physical therapist at Mission Children’s Hospital (2003-2011).
-Dr. Graning plays an active role in the Carolina Clinical Education Consortium serving on the organization’s Executive Council (secretary) and co-chair of the Clinical Faculty Advisory Board.
-She also serves on the Mountain Area Probono Physical Therapy (MAPPT) Advisory Board, supervises students in the MAPPT clinic, and provides consultation for pediatric clients (in collaboration with other faculty members).
-In addition, she has made several national presentations with faculty and students in the Department of Physical Therapy at NCPTA and APTA NEXT meetings.
+Prior to this appointment, she worked as a pediatric physical therapist at Mission Children's Hospital (2003-2011).
+Dr. Graning plays an active role in the Carolina Clinical Education Consortium, serving on the organization's Executive Council (secretary) and co-chair of the Clinical Faculty Advisory Board.
+She also serves on the Mountain Area Pro Bono Physical Therapy (MAPPT) Clinic Advisory Board, supervises students in the MAPPT clinic, and provides consultation for pediatric clients (in collaboration with other faculty members).
+In addition, she has made several national presentations with faculty and students in the Department of Physical Therapy at NCPTA and APTA NEXT and CSM meetings.

 Primary Teaching Responsibilities

-Together with Dr. Watson, she has completed a recent study demonstrating improved performance on measures of dance, balance and muscle performance following an intensive 9-week core stability program.
-They are currently conducting a study examining incidence and prevalence rates of injuries affecting competitive collegiate dancers.
+Together with Dr. Watson, Dr. Graning has recently published a study demonstrating improved performance on measures of dance, balance, and muscle performance following an intensive 9-week core stability program.
+They are currently conducting a study examining the effects of their core stability program on injury rates in competitive collegiate dancers, as well as examining the incidence and prevalence rates of injuries affecting marching band members.
 She is also collaborating with faculty at Winston-Salem State University Department of Physical Therapy on a study that examines student confidence and performance across acute care courses and various curricula.